 Generally, the Fund intends to purchase a broad and diverse group of securities traded on Recognised Markets in global developed and emerging market countries.
-For a current list of global developed countries the Investment Manager has approved for investment in respect of equity securities as of the date of this

-Prospectus, please refer to GLOBAL DEVELOPED EQUITY FUNDS - COUNTRIES below.
+For a current list of global developed countries the Investment Manager has approved for investment in respect of equity securities as of the date of this Prospectus, please refer to GLOBAL DEVELOPED EQUITY FUNDS - COUNTRIES below.
+For a current list of emerging market countries the Investment Manager has approved for investment in respect of equity securities as of the date of this Prospectus, please refer to ELOBAL DEVELOPED EQUITY FUNDS - COUNTRIES below.
 For a current list of emerging market countries the Investment Manager has approved for investment in respect of equity securities as of the date of this Prospectus, please refer to EMERGING MARKETS FUNDS - COUNTRIES below.
 The Fund may invest up to 20% of the Fund's net assets in emerging market countries.